wxllow/twillow/README.md

 # Twillow

 A modular SMS bot using the Twilio API, written in Python.
-The name is a combination of Twillo and my name, Willow.
+The name is a combination of Twilio and my name, Willow.

 ## Requirements